Background pattern

 • if you have heart failure.

-Other medicines and Ranolazina Stada
+Other medicines and Ranolazine Stada

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-Inform your doctor or pharmacist before taking ranolazine if you are using:
+Tell your doctor or pharmacist before taking ranolazine if you are using:

-• medicines to treat epilepsy or other neurological disorders (e.g. phenytoin, carbamazepine or phenobarbital); if you are taking rifampicin to treat an infection
+• medicines for the treatment of epilepsy or other neurological disorders (e.g. phenytoin, carbamazepine or phenobarbital); if you are taking rifampicin to treat an infection (e.g. tuberculosis); or if you are taking a herbal medicine called St. John's Wort, because these medicines may make ranolazine less effective.

-Use of Ranolazina Stada with food and drinks
+Using Ranolazine Stada with food and drinks

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.

 Pregnancy

-Do not take ranolazine if you are pregnant unless your doctor has told you that you can.
+You should not take ranolazine if you are pregnant unless your doctor has told you that you can.

-Driving and operating machinery
+Driving and using machines

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet, which is essentially "sodium-free".
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, i.e. it is essentially "sodium-free".

-3. How to Take Ranolazine Stada
+3. How to take Ranolazine Stada

-The initial dose for adults is one 375 mg tablet taken twice a day.
+The initial dose for adults is one 375 mg tablet twice a day.
 After a period of time between 2 and 4 weeks, your doctor may increase the dose to achieve the desired effect.
-The maximum dose of ranolazine is 750 mg taken twice a day.
+The maximum dose of ranolazine is 750 mg twice a day.

 Use in children and adolescents